Michael Joseph Curley

 Michael Joseph Curley (October 12, 1879 – May 16, 1947) was an Irish-born American Catholic prelate who served as the first archbishop of Washington in the District of Columbia from 1939 to 1947.
-He previously served as Archbishop of Baltimore in Maryland (1921–1947) and as bishop of St. Augustine in Florida (1914–1921).
+He also served as Archbishop of Baltimore in Maryland (1921–1947) and previously as bishop of St. Augustine in Florida (1914–1921).

 Curley was known for his militancy in protecting the rights of Catholics and of his dioceses against perceived and real attacks from outside forces.
 As bishop of St. Augustine, he fought anti-Catholic efforts by the State of Florida and the Jesuits to claim what he felt was his rightful authority.

 As archbishop of Baltimore and later Washington, he denounced the oppression of Catholic clergy in Mexico and Spain and of Jews in Germany.
 Curley is also known for his strong program of school construction in the Archdiocese of Baltimore.

 Biography

 Early life and education

 One of eleven children, Michael Curley was born on October 12, 1879, in Goldenisland Athlone, County Westmeath, Ireland to Michael and Maria (née Ward) Curley.
 He attended a primary school in Athlone that was run by the Marist Brothers.
 At age 16, Curley entered Mungret College in Limerick, Ireland.
 While at Mungret, Curley wanted to eventually become a missionary to the Fiji Islands.
 However, after speaking with Bishop John Moore during a school visit, Curley decided instead to go to the Diocese of St. Augustine in the United States after he finished his education.

 After graduating from Mungret, Curley entered the Royal University of Ireland, earning a Bachelor of Arts in 1900.
 He then travelled to Rome to study at the Urban College of the Propaganda, receiving a Licentiate of Sacred Theology in 1903.
 His ordination was postponed until 1904 due to stress.